RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

 - RELATIONSHIP WITH UNDUE INFLUENCE
   - RELATIONSHIP WITH UNDUE INFLUENCE
     - Mason J
-      - ‘...relief on the ground of "unconscionable conduct" is usually taken to refer to the class of case in which a party makes unconscientious use of his superior position or bargaining power to the detriment of a party who suffers from some special disability or is placed in some special situation of disadvantage.’
+      - '...relief on the ground of "unconscionable conduct" is usually taken to refer to the class of case in which a party makes unconscientious use of his superior position or bargaining power to the detriment of a party who suffers from some special disability or is placed in some special situation of disadvantage.'
 (461)
-        - ‘Although unconscionable conduct in this narrow sense bears some resemblance to the doctrine of undue influence, there is a difference between the two.
+        - 'Although unconscionable conduct in this narrow sense bears some resemblance to the doctrine of undue influence, there is a difference between the two.
         - In the latter the will of the innocent party is not independent and voluntary because it is overborne.
-      - In the former the will of the innocent party, even if independent and voluntary, is the result of the disadvantageous position in which he is placed and of the other party unconscientiously taking advantage of that position.’
+      - In the former the will of the innocent party, even if independent and voluntary, is the result of the disadvantageous position in which he is placed and of the other party unconscientiously taking advantage of that position.'
     - Example
       -  A customer enters your shop and voluntarily offers to buy a product worth $5 for $100.
       -  They clearly look incapable of looking after their own interests.
       -  You passively accept and take their money.
-      -  You have engaged in Amadio unconscionable conduct even if you did not influence the customer’s decision.
+      -  You have engaged in Amadio unconscionable conduct even if you did not influence the customer's decision.
     - Mason J
-      - ‘There is no reason for thinking that the two remedies are mutually exclusive in the sense that only one of them is available in a particular situation to the exclusion of the other.
+      - 'There is no reason for thinking that the two remedies are mutually exclusive in the sense that only one of them is available in a particular situation to the exclusion of the other.
     - Thorne v Kennedy (2017) 263 CLR 85
       - [64] ... .
 The findings by the primary judge that Ms Thorne was subject to undue influence – powerless, with what she saw as no choice but to enter the agreements – point inevitably to the conclusion that she was subject to a special disadvantage in her entry into the agreements
   - UNDUE INFLUENCE / UNCONSCIONABLE CONDUCT